 This isn’t the fun part, but it is important.
 Good feng shui requires room for chi to circulate — and to grow, we must have room.

-So, before all the new gifts and things come into the house, take a half hour to go room to room and clearing out old, broken, or unused items.
+So, before all the new gifts and things come into the house, take a half-hour to go room to room and clear out old, broken, or unused items.

 2. WRAP GIFTS ACCORDING TO WHO RECEIVES THEM.

 Wrap all the gifts according to color and recipient using the feng shui guidelines.
 Not only will the gifts be appropriate to the person, they will also be easy to identify and quick to find.